Do you want to?

 Today is a free day to do as you please.
 There are informative tours deep into the heart of Denali National Park, shuttle buses that can take you and your bike into the park for a ride back out, white water rafting and just plain relaxing and strolling around town.

-Back on the bikes, to head back down to Cantwell, biking through the section we shuttled before.
-In Cantwell, we pick up the Denali Highway, traversing across the southern foothills of the Alaska Range.
+After breakfast we shuttle back down to Cantwell, where we start cycling the Denali Highway, traversing across the southern foothills of the Alaska Range.
 This highway has been voted in the top 5 most scenic highways by many different groups and it does live up to those accolades.
-But alas it does turn to dirt, so we will shuttle the last stretch to our lodge located on the historic Richardson Highway.
+The road starts paved but gives way to a hard packed dirt highway.
+Our goal is the Susitna Rver crossing (we saw the Susitna back when we were in Takeetna) but the total mileage riden is flexible depending on the group's preferences.
+We will shuttle the last stretch to our lodge located on the historic Richardson Highway.

 The day starts on the Richardson Highway, the first road built in Alaska.
 The ride is a cruise, as we are going mostly downhill throughout the day, to your right vast tundra dotted with lakes, to your left, the impressive volcanic peaks of the Wrangells start peeking over the tree tops.
 Alaska oldest operating roadhouse is home tonight, the Gakona Lodge built in 1929.